-- When downloading the user program - After setting PC breaks in the Flash memory and executing the user program - After canceling PC breaks in the Flash memory and executing the user program - After rewriting the value of the Flash memory in the memory window and executing the user program - 24.
-Notes on the E8 emulator power supply
+- When downloading the user program - After setting PC breaks in the Flash memory and executing the user program - After canceling PC breaks in the Flash memory and executing the user program - After rewriting the value of the Flash memory in the memory window and executing the user program

+24. Notes on the E8 emulator power supply

 When writing a program with the E8 emulator for mass production processes, the program requires reliability, so do not use the E8 emulator power supply function.
 Supply power separately to the user system according to the allowable voltage for MCU writing.
 Voltage supplied from the E8 emulator depends on the quality of the USB power supply of the PC, and as such, precision is not guaranteed.
+Note that when debugging the system which operates the MCU with a dual power supply, power cannot be supplied from the E8.